Hull and Barnsley Railway: South of Aire junction

 Almost immediately after a bridge crossing over the River Aire, a branch heading north–south joined the line at Aire junction; this was jointly operated by the H&BR and Great Central Railway which opened in 1916 and was known as the Hull and Barnsley and Great Central Joint Line.

 Less than 1 mi south-west of Aire junction a westward junction (Gowdall junction) connected the H&BR to the Lancashire and Yorkshire Railway (L&YR) at Hensall junction via a short chord.
 The main line continued south-west and crossed over the same L&Y line (the Wakefield, Pontefract and Goole Railway then owned by the L&YR).
 About 1 mi further on the line crossed over the NER main line to Selby (the former East Coast Main Line via Shaftholme and Selby.
 The line then crossed the Knottingley and Goole Canal, then went over another L&YR line (connecting Knottingley to Shaftholme junction) before arriving in Kirk Smeaton station.

 After Kirk Smeaton the terrain becomes hilly again, but with Magnesian Limestone replacing the softer chalk found in the Wolds; after a cutting the line entered the 1226 yd South Kirby Tunnel (commonly known as the Barnsdale Tunnel) before reaching Wrangbrook Junction.
-Here the South Yorkshire Junction Railway (opened 1894) branched south and then south-east ultimately for Denaby, whilst The Hull & South Yorkshire Extension Railway (opened 1902) branched soon after travelling roughly south towards Wath, whilst the line heading for Barnsley continued roughly west-south-west.
+Here the South Yorkshire Junction Railway (opened 1894) branched south and then south-east ultimately for Denaby, whilst the Hull and South Yorkshire Extension Railway (opened 1902) branched soon after travelling roughly south towards Wath, whilst the line heading for Barnsley continued roughly west-south-west.